RandyPatterson/AOAI_Student/Challenge-05.md

 ## Pre-requisites

-Completed at least [Challenge 03](./Challenge-03.md) and have a functional version of the solution running in Visual Studio or Visual Studio Code.
+Completed at least [Challenge 03](./Challenge-03.md) and have a functional version of the solution running in Visual Studio or Visual Studio Code and a good understanding about plugins.

 ## Introduction